code-fabrik/open-knowledge/software/lpn/lorawan/protocol.md

 Between the *Node* and the *Application Server*, the application payload data is encrypted using the *AppSKey*.
 This ensures that application data can't be read by the *LPNP*.

+### Services

+* MCPS (MAC Common Part Sublayer): used for data transmission and reception
+* MLME (MAC Layer Management Entity): used for managing the LoRaWAN network
+* MIB (MAC Information Base): used for storing information and configuration